TommiNieminen/TermInjectorPlus/index.md

 The capturing groups of the rule pattern capture the letter sequences in the incorrectly hyphenated word, and the replacement _$1$2_ reconstructs the word without the hyphen.

-#### <a name="case_conversion"></a>6.2 Changing the character case of text matched by capturing groups
+#### <a name="case_conversion"></a>7.2 Changing the character case of text matched by capturing groups

-The regular expressions in the OPUS-MT Engine contain some extensions to the .NET regular expression language.
+The regular expressions in TermInjectorPlus contain some extensions to the .NET regular expression language.
 One of these is the possibility to convert the text matched by capturing group into lower or upper case.
 The case of the letters in a capturing group can be converted by adding _L_ (for lower case), _U_ (for upper case), or _C_ (for upper-case first letter) after the dollar sign but before the index.
 Let's say for instance that the source text contains sentences that are written in ALL CAPS, i.e. just using upper case letters.
 This may degrade the quality of the machine translation, so it makes sense to convert the source sentence to lower case before machine translating it.
 This can be done with the following rule:

   <img src="./images/editrules35.png?raw=true" alt="drawing" width="100%"/>